-Through this Masters you will have the chance to become familiar with the research methods and analytical techniques used in sustainability research, the capabilities individuals require to lead change in the food system, and tools and skills required in the food industry.
+Throughout this Masters, you’ll have the chance to become familiar with the research methods and analytical techniques used in sustainability research, the capabilities individuals require to lead change in the food system, and tools and skills required in the food industry.

-During the fieldtrip you will witness the realities of food production in a developing country context.
-You’ll gain first-hand experience of the challenges in balancing the three domains of sustainability (environment, people, and economy) and the implications of a globalised food system.
-The cost of the fieldtrip is covered in the course fee.
+During the field trip, you’ll gain first-hand experience of the challenges in balancing the three domains of sustainability (environment, people, and economy) and the implications of a local, regional or global food system.
+The cost of the field trip is covered in the course fee.

 On completion of this course, you’ll be able to:

-apply systems thinking approaches to critically and creatively evaluate the complexity, current and future challenges, research and advanced scholarship in food systems;
+apply systems thinking approaches to critically and creatively evaluate current and future challenges, research and advanced scholarship in food systems.

 Want to find out more about your modules?